-Figure 6: The "Edit parameters" window for a typical recipe executor actor, the "Master Bias Creation" actor which runs the uves_cal_mbias pipeline recipe.
+Figure 6.2.5: The "Edit parameters" window for a typical recipe executer actor, the uves_cal_mbias actor which runs the uves_cal_mbias pipeline recipe.

-• The set of parameters which start with "recipe param" and end with a number correspond to the parameters of the relevant UVES pipeline recipe.
-By default in the recipe executor actor, the pipeline recipe parameters are set to their pipeline default values.
+- The "Lazy Mode" parameter has a tick-box (selected by default) which indicates whether the recipe executer actor will run in Lazy mode or not.
+A full description of Lazy mode is provided in the next section. - The "Recipe Failure Mode" parameter has a pull-down menu allowing the user to specify the behaviour of the actor if the pipeline recipe fails.
+The available options are: - Stop: The actor issues an error message and the workflow stops. - Continue: The actor creates an empty output and the workflow continues. - Ask: The actor displays a pop-up window and asks the user whether he/she wants to continue or stop the workflow.
+This is the default option. - The set of parameters, which start with "recipe_param" and end with a number, corresponds to the parameters of the relevant UVES pipeline recipe.
+By default in the recipe executer actor, the pipeline recipe parameters are set to their pipeline default values.
 If you need to change the default parameter value for any pipeline recipe, then this is where you should edit the value.
-For more information on the UVES pipeline recipe parameters, the user should refer to the UVES pipeline user manual (Larsen et al. 20105).
+For more information on the UVES pipeline recipe parameters, the user should refer to the UVES pipeline user manual (Larsen et al. 20126).